 Another great use for Dairy One cameras that may not immediately come to mind is employee development, on any kind of farm.
 While cameras are a great tool for monitoring employee performance and behavior, having a recording of how employees are performing day to day procedures can be valuable in many ways.
 To begin with, it’s an excellent opportunity to point out to employees where they are excelling as well as areas where there is room for improvement.
 Having footage of both exemplary actions as well as actions that can be improved can be a huge asset to employee education and engagement.
 Furthermore, footage of daily procedures may reveal areas of improvement or potential streamlining that have gone unnoticed.

-Dairy One’s AMR group not only installs the cameras and the network necessary to run them, but they also work with clients to ensure they have access to the cameras where they need it.
+Dairy One’s IFS group not only installs the cameras and the network necessary to run them, but they also work with clients to ensure they have access to the cameras where they need it.
 The network is connected to a computer, but can also be accessed from any Android or Apple device, including a cell phone, making it accessible remotely.
 Additionally, Dairy One’s experienced staff will ensure that your cameras are not only working properly but that they are installed safely, securely, and neatly with cameras and wires out of reach from animals and elements.
 Cameras are also installed modularly to ensure that if the need for expansion or additional cameras arises, the system can easily be expanded with little to no change required to the current system.

 As anyone who uses technology can attest to, things don’t work perfectly 100% of the time.
-The team that installs your system does an excellent job documenting all aspects of the installation so anyone in the AMR group can answer any questions you may have.
+The team that installs your system does an excellent job documenting all aspects of the installation so anyone in the IFS group can answer any questions you may have.
 If you call the AMR support line with a question or problem, whoever answers will be able to reference any passwords or usernames used to set up your system as well as reference pictures of the installation so they are essentially seeing whatever it is you’re seeing.
 This way they can easily walk you through any glitches over the phone and have them resolved quickly and with little hassle.

 At a time when many businesses are diversifying, expanding, or restructuring, cameras continue to grow as a valuable management tool.
-Whether you’re milking cows or breeding horses, monitoring employees or looking for added security, AMR can give you the eyes you need to be in two places at once.
+Whether you’re milking cows or breeding horses, monitoring employees or looking for added security, IFS can give you the eyes you need to be in two places at once.